TheSiggs/Task-Management---PHP-Test/README.md

 ## My notes
 ### Choices or assumptions I made and reasons why
-* E.g. I assumed that task names were unique
+* I assumed that task names were unique
+* Added phpstan for static analysis
+* Added more test cases for a more complete test suite
+* Added xdebug for easier debugging

 ### Things I would do if I had more time
-* E.g. I would have rewritten it to use Rust because it's super fast and that's what Khan Academy did!
+* I would add check for duplicate task names
+* More test cases (I may have missed some)
+* Add validation to collection when initializing a project
+* Improved Dockerfile (It was a quick and dirty solution for XDEBUG)
+* Implemented a database solution for large datasets